eliseomartelli/eliseomartelli.it/_posts/2020-03-02-netflix-payments-home-assistant.md

 ## Scheduling counter's increments

-In a _nutshell_, Home Assistant makes things happen though automations.
+In a _nutshell_, Home Assistant makes things happen through automations.
 Automations are _pieces of code_ that will run when something triggers it and/or some conditions are met.
 In a home automation system, they are the glue that can tie all of our devices together.
 Today we’ll use them to create a recurring task dedicated to incrementing our newly added counters.